6 Rhode Island Vineyards and Tasting Rooms to Visit This Fall

 Nickel Creek Vineyards

 Explore the taste of Nickel Creek Vineyards multiple wines, which are perfect for picnics, with a savory snack or all by itself.
-Since wine tastings are not currently offered, purchase a bottle from ten different stores and locations.
-Party size can be no more than six people.
-You can call ahead for curbside pickup, Friday, noon-4 p.m.
+On the vineyard grounds, wine tastings and wine flights are offered for guests to enjoy along with a glass or bottle.
+You can call ahead for curbside pickup (or curbside wine tastings) on Friday, noon-4 p.m.

 How to visit: Saturday and Sunday, noon–5 p.m.